 Smart work always counts more than hard work.
-Let’s describe this phrase – There are two friends namely T and X. Both are working professionals, both wanted a higher post in managerial hierarchy and both applied for GMAT.
+Let’s describe this phrase – There are two friends namely T and X. Both are working professionals, both wanted a higher post in the managerial hierarchy and both applied for GMAT.
 And now they both started preparing for GMAT.
-‘T’ is studying 4 hours daily and ‘X’ is studying 2.5 hours on a alternate days.
+‘T’ is studying 4 hours daily and ‘X’ is studying 2.5 hours on alternate days.
 ‘T’ always mug up the things and ‘X’ emphasized more on practice and mock test.
 They appeared in the test, T scored 520 and X scored 690.

-Why to take a GMAT Mock Test?
+Why take a Free GMAT Mock Test?

 In this article, we have tried to consolidate all the important points to take a GMAT mock Test.

-- It is very necessary that one takes at least a couple of mock tests before writing the actual GMAT because the real GMAT then becomes very predictable.
+- It is very necessary that one takes at least a couple of mock tests before writing the actual GMAT because the real GMAT then becomes predictable.

 - It gives you a ballpark figure of where exactly you are so that you know the required amount of hard work that needs to go in to achieve that dream score of yours.
 It also helps in testing yourself and Official tests also predict your score to a great extent.